Do your emails get lost in crowded inboxes?

 14) Measure Your Performance

 LineLeader has a report that can show you how many people read your email and whether they clicked links within the email.
-Automated emails get higher click rates than broadcast emails, so build your workflow automations to catch people at the right moment - when they are ready to enroll or schedule a tour.
+Automated emails get higher click rates than broadcast emails, so build your workflow automation to catch people at the right moment - when they are ready to enroll or schedule a tour.

 Most people check their email first thing in the morning, so the afternoon is the best time to check how many people opened and clicked.
 Learn how to measure your business performance and monitor childcare center productivity in this resource.